arithy/packcc/README.md

 The argument `pos` holds the position from the start of the current context in bytes.
 In case of `event == PCC_DBG_MATCH`, the argument `buffer` holds the matched input and `length` is its size.
 For other events, `buffer` and `length` indicate a part of the currently loaded input, which is used to evaluate the current rule.

+**Caution:** Since version 1.6.0, the first argument _auxil_ is added to this macro.
+The user-defined data passed to the API function `pcc_create()` can be retrieved from this argument.

 There are currently three supported events:
  - `PCC_DBG_EVALUATE` (= 0) - called when the parser starts to evaluate `rule`